People often ask me about the "official" name of my publicity training company, Get in Front Communications.

 1. Think of yourself and your company as special.
 Focus on a personal branding and marketing plan that truly differentiates your expertise, products and services from your competition.
 It's there.
 You have to find it.
 Be creative.
 If you have to, hire a coach to pull it out of you.

 2. Get out!
 Your prospects and ideal customers won't come banging on your door begging to give you their hard-earned money.
 You must find them.
-Get out of your office.
-Get out of your comfort zone and the usual places you like to network.
-Get out from behind the keyboard.
+Even with COVID-19, you can get out of your comfort zone and the usual places you like to network online.
+Join new chats and LinkedIn groups.
+Engage with live videos on Facebook and Instagram.
+Don't use the keyboard as an excuse to hide.
 Above all, get out of your own way.

 3. Speak up.
-When attending meetings, lunches or conferences, use your voice.
+When attending virtual meetings or conferences, use your voice.
 Get involved in the dialogue, ask a question, offer your insights and volunteer.
 Avoid blending in with the crowd.
-(Also, consider being a guest on a podcast where lots of people will hear your voice!)
+(Also, pitch yourself to a podcaster where you'll be featured as a subject matter expert and lots of people will hear your voice!)

 4. Donate your products and services.
 Offer one of your books or a coupon for a free service (coaching) as a door prize.
 You'll be announced and you may be invited to give a quick introduction or "elevator speech."
-If you don't have products, go to your local bookstore and buy a popular business book.
+If you don't have products, order a popular business book online and send it to a prospect.

 5. Get involved in your community.
 Target groups and places where your ideal customers spend time and offer to serve on committees and boards that need your expertise.
 Nonprofits, foundations, and schools are especially grateful when they can connect with savvy business leaders.